coagulant/copydog/docs/index.rst

 ============

-Git clone the repo https://github.com/coagulant/copydog.git

-You also need a Redis instance to store intermediate results of syncronization.
+Git clone the repo https://github.com/coagulant/copydog.git You also need a Redis instance to store intermediate results of syncronization.

+Copydog is not yet available as package, so please install dependencies manualy (they're listed in setup.py).

+Copydog runs on python 2.6-2.7 only.
+Python 3 support is planned in future releases.

 Configuration
 =============